mcgillblackhole/mcgillblackhole.github.io/mcgill.md

 title: Three-Body Gravitational Problem
 ---

-<h1 style="color: #008080;display:inline">The Three-Body Gravitational Problem</h1>
+<h1>The Three-Body Gravitational Problem</h1>

 <img src="/mcgill/3body.gif" alt="Loading" title="Loading" class="center" />

 <h2>Brief Description of our project</h2>

-<h3 style="color: #008080;display:inline">Brief description of our project</h3>

-Welcome to our interactive 3 body-simulation project!
-Here we implement Post-Newtonian corrections to orbits differential equations and obtain the relativistic corrections for the trajectories of the planets.
-In addition, we also explore the gravitational waves spectrum at each moment in
+Welcome to our interactive three body problem simulation project for McGill Physics Hackathon 2021!
+Here we implement Post-Newtonian/relativistic corrections to the orbit of each planet.
+In addition, we also explore the gravitational waves spectrum emission for each particle in an intuitive windowed interface built with PyQT5.

 <h2>Manual of our simulator </h2>